 The Project is operated and maintained pursuant to an operating and maintenance agreement with the operator.
-During 2019, the operator obtained an estimate, from a third party, to determine the estimated cost of executing the decommissioning plan.
-The estimate presented a list of the work that will be performed on site such as turbine removal, foundation removal, and road removal.
+During 2019, the operator obtained an estimate from a third party to determine the estimated cost of executing the decommissioning plan.
+The estimate presented a list of the work that will be performed on-site, such as turbine removal, foundation removal, and road removal.
 Cost estimates include labor and equipment use.

-The liability recognized for the ARO was \$17,324 and \$16,674 for the years ended December 31, 2023 and 2022, respectively.
-The estimated remaining useful life of the Project is approximately 12 years.
-The deferred outflows recognized was \$7,410 and \$8,233 as of December 31, 2023 and 2022, respectively, and is amortized over the remaining useful life of the Project.
-During the years ended December 31, 2023 and 2022, TID recorded \$1,474 and \$1,841 of expense, respectively.
+The liability recognized for the ARO was \$17,827 and \$17,324 for the years ended December 31, 2024 and 2023, respectively.
+The estimated remaining useful life of the Project is approximately 10 years.
+The deferred outflows recognized were \$6,586 and \$7,410 as of December 31, 2024 and 2023, respectively, and are amortized over the remaining useful life of the Project.
+During the years ended December 31, 2024 and 2023, TID recorded \$1,326 and \$1,474 of ARO-related expense, respectively.